Hopes for 2012 global stocks rebound fade

 LAGGARDS

-All of the stock markets covered by the Reuters global poll are currently in the red for the year, apart from the Dow Jones Industrial Average and South Africa's JSE Top 40.
+All of the stock markets covered by the Reuters global poll are currently in the red for the year, apart from the Dow Jones Industrial Average .DJI and South Africa's JSE Top 40 .JTOPI.

 Reuters monthly polls of asset managers on Wednesday showed a general decreasing trend in equity allocations to levels seen around the Lehman failure, and a growing aversion to European assets.